SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 ContainsOnly matcher
 -----------------------

-Verifies that the matcher list contains only the given values and nothing else, in any order along with duplicates in array to match.
-This is also case sensitive.
+Verifies that matcher group contains all those values which are being passed in the request in any order or with duplicates.
+This is case-sensitive.

 Example
 """""""